awsdocs/amazon-inspector-user-guide/doc_source/inspector_verify-sig-agent-download-linux.md

    If the output contains the phrase `Good signature from "Amazon Inspector <inspector@amazon.com>"`, it means that the signature has successfully been verified, and you can proceed to run the Amazon Inspector installation script\.

    If the output includes the phrase `BAD signature`, check whether you performed the procedure correctly\.
-If you continue to get this response, contact Amazon Web Services and do not run the installation file that you downloaded previously\.
+If you continue to get this response, don't run the installation file that you downloaded previously, and contact AWS Support\.

 The following are details about the warnings you might see:
 + **WARNING: This key is not certified with a trusted signature\!
-There is no indication that the signature belongs to the owner\. **This refers to your personal level of trust in your belief that you possess an authentic public key for Amazon Inspector\.
-In an ideal world, you would visit an Amazon Web Services office and receive the key in person\.
+There is no indication that the signature belongs to the owner\.** This refers to your personal level of trust in your belief that you possess an authentic public key for Amazon Inspector\.
+In an ideal world, you would visit an AWS office and receive the key in person\.
 However, more often you download it from a website\.
-In this case, the website is an Amazon Web Services web site\.
+In this case, the website is an AWS website\.
 + **gpg: no ultimately trusted keys found\.** This means that the specific key is not "ultimately trusted" by you \(or by other people whom you trust\)\.

 For more information, see [http://www\.gnupg\.org](http://www.gnupg.org)\.